matheo/angular/libs/datepicker/README.md

 - `twelveHour`: whether to use 12 or 24 hrs format. default: true
 - `color`: `primary | accent | warn`
 - `touchUi`: calendar UI mode. default: false
+- `dateClass`: function that can be used to add custom CSS classes to dates

 and `matInput[matDatepicker]` can receive:

-- `matDatepickerFilter`: date filter to exclude with a particular algorithm.
+- `matDatepickerFilter`: function of `(D, DateUnit?) => boolean` to exclude with a particular algorithm.

 For a complete API reference please check the official docs: <https://material.angular.io/components/datepicker/api>

-## Date Formats Customization

-This fork uses an extended set of DateFormats,
-so please check [this file](https://github.com/matheo/angular/blob/master/libs/datepicker/src/core/datetime/native-date-formats.ts) if you're building your own.

 ## Internationalization

-You will need to override the default implementation of [MatDatepickerIntl](https://github.com/matheo/angular/blob/master/libs/datepicker/src/lib/datepicker-intl.ts) and provide its strings.
+The message strings used in the datepicker's UI can be overriden providing a subclass of [MatDatepickerIntl](https://github.com/matheo/angular/blob/master/libs/datepicker/src/lib/datepicker-intl.ts) with the translated values in your application root module.

+### Date Formats Customization

+The display and parse formats used by the datepicker can be overriden providing a custom configuration of [MatDateFormats](https://github.com/matheo/angular/blob/master/libs/datepicker/src/core/datetime/native-date-formats.ts) via the `MAT_DATE_FORMATS` token from `@angular/material/core`, and using the `NativeDateModule` instead the `Mat`-prefixed version which does not include the default formats.

 More information in the official docs: <https://material.angular.io/components/datepicker/overview#internationalization>.